magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-35286-error-switching-multiple-address-to-onepage-checkout.md

 labels: 2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,QPT 1.0.18,QPT patches,Quality Patches Tool,checkout,multiple addresses,multishipping,onepage,support tools,Adobe Commerce,cloud infrastructure,on-premises
 ---

 The MDVA-35286 patch fixes the issue where there is an error if a customer has bundle products in the cart and switches from Multiple Address checkout to Onepage checkout.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.18 is installed.
 The patch ID is MDVA-35286.
-Please note that the issue is fixed in Adobe Commerce 2.4.2.
+Please note that the issue was fixed in Adobe Commerce 2.4.2.

 ## Affected products and versions